sauvc/rulebook/rulebook.md

 - Oil or lubrication leak causing the pollution of pool.
 - Battery leak causing the pollution of pool.
-- The team damages or tries to damage the field, facilities or equipments.
+- The AUV damages or tries to damage the field, facilities or equipments.
 - The team performs any acts that are not in the spirit of fair play.
 - The team fails to obey instructions or warnings issued by the referees.
-- The team has made a false start for three times in the same match.
 - If the team does not abide by the the general restrictions.

 ## Others